cosmos/sdk-tutorials/docs/b9lab-processes.md

 Finally, the content goes through a last external QA review before it is released for publishing:

-1. Check the checkboxes on the Pull Request description accordingly to the review you want to request in the final QA review section.
+1. Check the checkboxes on the Pull Request description according to the review you want to request in the final QA review section.
 2. Make sure the QA reviewers are set up correctly:
    * Noam (@nooomski).
 3. Remove the label `b9lab-qa-review` and instead apply the label `final-qa-review`.